 Over recent months and weeks, private sector end-clients have been assessing their positions with regards to the new IR35.
 On a daily basis, there are more instances of commercial organisations choosing not to engage with PSCs, in the hope of, ‘No PSCs = no need to bother assessing PSCs for IR35 under the new IR35 legislation.’
 Meanwhile, other organisations are applying blanket determinations and ‘forcing’ contactors to join the payroll or an umbrella company and therefore be full-time employed.
 It’s not surprising contractors are feeling dazed and confused.
 But what does it all mean, and where should you begin as a PSC contractor?

-Starting with HSBC back in May 2019, the private sector labour market has seen many end-clients determine that they will no longer engage with PSCs contractors post-April 2020.
+Starting with HSBC back in May 2019, the private sector labour market has seen many end-clients determine that they will no longer engage with PSC contractors post-April 2020 (the original start date of the reforms).
 With end-clients required to apply “reasonable care” when assessing the IR35 status of their contractors, it’s not surprising perhaps that many contractors have condemned these ‘blanket’ decisions as “illegal” and “not allowed” under the revised Off Payroll legislation (the final wording of which we do not have, despite new guidance from HMRC for its internal usage).

 But what we do have here is a straightforward loophole for the end-clients.
 The revised IR35 rules only apply to PSCs, so if an end-client does not engage with PSCs then they do not have to comply with the new obligations.
 It may be a subtle difference but technically when an end-client like HSBC announces that they will no longer work with PSCs, they are announcing a ‘corporate policy’ on their engagement with contractors.
 The outcome is the same: no opportunity to work outside IR35, but this is legally different from a blanket determination.